School starts at 7:40am, dismissed at 2:40pm.

 A few reminders for students

-All students will receive a special assignment book during homeroom on the first full day of school.
+Sixth grade students will receive a special assignment book during homeroom on the first full day of school.
 This book has spaces for all homework assignments and contains lots of other important information.
 It is the Responsibility of all CMS students to bring their assignment notebook to all core classes.
 Students are expected to copy the class agenda.
 When absent, it is the student’s responsibility to fill in agenda for days missed.
-We doing frequent assignment notebook checks.
-1st Offense for not showing a pattern of using assignment notebook is a teacher conference with student.
-Consecutive offenses will result in detentions and parent contact.
 An updated, legible assignment notebook provides students with a tool for academic success.
-Binder – Every CMS student is expected to have a 3-ring, hard cover notebook or “trapper-keeper” on the first day of school.
+Binder – It is highly recommended that every CMS student have a 3-ring, hard cover notebook or “trapper-keeper” on the first day of school.
 These will be used throughout the year to help students keep paper supplies, class schedules, and other material neat and organized.